malthe/ugandasms/README.rst

 Overview
 ========

-RapidSMS-CVS is an SMS reporting system designed for a pilot deployment "Community Vulnerability Surveillance" by UNICEF in the Acholi region of Uganda.
+SMS-CVS is an SMS reporting system designed for a pilot deployment "Community Vulnerability Surveillance" by UNICEF in the Acholi region of Uganda.